Nishtha211106/Mini-Answer-Evaluator/README.md

 # Mini-Answer-Evaluator
-A mini answer evaluation system that uses a rubric + LLM (Gemini) to evaluate a student's answer, built as a simplified version of what is done at Evalvia.
+A mini answer evaluation system that uses a rubric + LLM (Gemini) to evaluate a student's answer.

 ## What It Does

 Takes three inputs: